 This known as chinchilla-proofing the room.

-If you do these things, you’re in great shape to a long, loving, and healthy relationship with your new chinchilla.
+If you do these things, you’re in great shape for a long, loving, and healthy relationship with your new chinchilla.

 Most Likely and Common Reasons for Chinchilla Death